tailhook/quire/doc/developer.rst

        group: Options
        descr: This option decrements val

-The fields in C structure look like the following:
+The field in C structure look like the following:

 .. code-block:: c